 Congress Set to Approve $13 Million for Lupus

-Lupus Awareness Month got off to an exciting start yesterday as Congressional leaders released a spending bill that includes $13 million in new funding specifically to advance lupus research, education and awareness!
-The funding is part of a larger omnibus spending bill that funds the government for the remainder of this fiscal year, which ends September 30.
+Lupus Awareness Month got off to an exciting start on May 1 as Congressional leaders released a spending bill that includes $13 million in new funding specifically to advance lupus research, education and awareness.

-This is great news and is an extremely important step forward in the fight against lupus.
-The bill includes:
+This news is an important step forward in the fight against lupus.
+Thanks to the hard work of our national network of lupus activists, the bill includes:

 - $6 million to continue funding for the National Lupus Patient Registry and Patient and Provider Education Programs at the Centers for Disease Control and Prevention (CDC).
-The bill supports research examining the costs associated with lupus and its impact on quality of life, as well as continuation of programs to raise awareness, increase knowledge, and enhance the skills of those with lupus and their health care providers.
-Congress now has provided nearly $50 million in funding for the registry program!
+The bill supports research examining the costs associated with lupus and its impact on quality of life, as well as continuation of programs to raise awareness, increase knowledge, and enhance disease management skills of those with lupus and their health care providers.

 The omnibus bill also provides over $34 billion for the National Institutes of Health (NIH), a $2 billion increase over last year!
 The NIH and the pharmaceutical/biotech industry are the largest sources of lupus funding and we will continue to work with the NIH to direct vital grant funding to lupus research.

-The Foundation’s National Policy Summit has been critical in the fight against lupus.
-Join us in Washington, D.C.
-June 26-27 and help us realize even greater accomplishments!
-Registration is now open.
-Help us educate Members of Congress about the true nature of the disease and why more must be done to advance our cause on Capitol Hill.
+The Lupus Foundation of America’s ongoing advocacy work and the efforts of its national network of lupus activists have been critical in the fight against lupus.
+Plans to keep the momentum going are in place with the National Lupus Summit set for June 26-27 in Washington, D.C.
+As part of the Summit, those impacted by lupus will help educate members of Congress about the true nature of the disease and why more must be done to advance our cause on Capitol Hill.
 Visit www.lupus.org/summit to register and learn more.